-Consistent with the goals of reconciliation, the Province recognizes the need to engage Indigenous peoples in British Columbia in the development of the Climate Preparedness and Adaptation Strategy.
+Consistent with the goals of reconciliation, the Province recognizes the importance of engaging Indigenous peoples in British Columbia in the development of the adaptation strategy.
 The Province acknowledges the need for meaningful involvement of Indigenous peoples in plans, decisions and strategies developed to prepare for the impacts of climate change.
-To ensure that Indigenous perspectives are meaningfully considered and integrated during the development of the Climate Preparedness and Adaptation Strategy, the Province is proposing the formation of an Indigenous Climate Adaptation Technical Working Group.
+To ensure that Indigenous perspectives are meaningfully considered and integrated during the development of the adaptation strategy, the Province has formed an Indigenous Climate Adaptation Technical Working Group.

-- Providing on-going advice on how to incorporate Indigenous views and perspectives into plans, strategies and programs designed to address climate change impacts facing Indigenous communities and ensuring the perspectives of Indigenous elders, women and youth are included.
+Providing on-going advice on how to incorporate Indigenous values and perspectives into plans, strategies and programs designed to address climate change impacts facing Indigenous communities and ensuring the perspectives of Indigenous Elders, women and youth are included.

-- Advising on how to integrate Indigenous knowledge into the development of the Climate Preparedness and Adaptation Strategy, in professional climate adaptation education, and climate risk assessment processes.
+Advising on how to integrate Indigenous knowledge into the development of the adaptation strategy, in professional climate adaptation education, and climate risk assessment processes.

-- Providing advice on Indigenous engagement options and strategies related to the development of the Climate Preparedness and Adaptation Strategy.
+Providing advice on Indigenous engagement options and strategies related to the development of the adaptation strategy.

-- Co-drafting the Climate Preparedness and Adaptation Strategy sections relating to Indigenous peoples.
+Co-drafting the adaptation strategy sections relating to Indigenous peoples.

-- Helping the Province implement the standards and expectations set out in the Truth and Reconciliation Commission Calls to Actions, the United Nations Declaration on the Rights of Indigenous Peoples, and the Province’s Draft 10 Principles that Guide the Province of B.C.’s Relationship with Indigenous peoples.
+Helping the Province implement the standards and expectations set out in the Truth and Reconciliation Commission Calls to Actions, the B.C.
+Declaration on the Rights of Indigenous Peoples Act (Declaration Act), and the Province’s Draft 10 Principles that Guide the Province of B.C.’s Relationship with Indigenous peoples.

-In Spring 2019, the BC Ministry of Environment and Climate Change Strategy’s Climate Action Secretariat (CAS) began engagement with Indigenous communities on the Provincial Climate Preparedness and Adaptation Strategy through a series of CleanBC regional sessions and a provincial forum in January 2020.
-The results of this engagement and ongoing engagement on CleanBC and the Climate Preparedness and Adaptation Strategy will be provided to the Working Group as it becomes available.
+In Spring 2019, the BC Ministry of Environment and Climate Change Strategy’s Climate Action Secretariat (CAS) began engagement with Indigenous communities on the provincial climate adaptation strategy through a series of CleanBC regional sessions and a provincial forum in January 2020.
+The results of these engagements and ongoing engagement on CleanBC and the adaptation strategy will be provided to the working group as it becomes available.
 This will help ensure the strategy will support communities in preparing for the impacts of climate change.

-The Working Group will be co-chaired by a member of CAS and a member selected by the group.
-Members of the Working Group will be comprised of Indigenous people, or non-Indigenous individuals representing Indigenous communities, with relevant professional and personal expertise and experience related to climate change adaptation as set out below.
+The working group will be co-chaired by a member of CAS and a member selected by the group.
+Members of the working group will be comprised of Indigenous people, or non-Indigenous individuals representing Indigenous communities, with relevant professional and personal expertise and experience related to climate change adaptation as set out below.
 It is expected that the representative has sought approval to participate from the Indigenous community they represent.

 Roles and Responsibilities

-Working Group members will be expected to be available and prepared to participate in Working Group meetings.
-It is anticipated that the Working Group will meet once a month, and will conduct its substantial work between November 2019 and August 2020.
-Up to three full-day in-person meetings are anticipated to be held in Vancouver beginning with an introductory meeting in November 2019.
-This will be supplemented with monthly conference calls and webinars.
-Documents will be distributed one week prior to meetings for review to facilitate discussion.
-It is expected that Working Group members will spend up to eight hours per month preparing for Working Group meetings.
+Working group members will be expected to be available and prepared to participate in working group meetings.
+It is anticipated that the working group will meet virtually twice a month and will conduct its substantial work between November 2019 and August 2020.
+Documents will be distributed prior to meetings for review to facilitate discussion.
+It is expected that working group members will spend up to eight hours per month preparing for working group meetings.

-The working group is working towards a consent-based, collaborative and cooperative manner.
+The working group is working towards a consent-based, collaborative and cooperative decision-making process.
 However, we also recognize that unanimous agreement may not always be possible.
-When the Working Group is unable to reach consensus, any non-consensus views will be fully considered and accurately recorded.
+When the working group is unable to reach consensus, any non-consensus views will be fully considered and accurately recorded.

-The expectation is that Working Group members will be provided a remuneration for participation in meetings.
-It is also expected that they will be reimbursed for transportation, accommodation, meals and out of pocket expenses incurred in the course of their duties as Working Group members.
-The rate is still to be determined and will be in accordance with the B.C.
+The expectation is that working group members will be provided a remuneration for participation in meetings.
+An honorarium for $250 per ½ day virtual meeting will be provide and is in accordance with the B.C.
 Government’s Core Policy.

 How to Apply